Standardized terms and definitions in five accident report categories

 to consider when they wish to transition to the revised lists.
 Another is a "beta version" package of five resource and reference modules to help users navigate and apply the terms and definitions.

-For more information on how to submit feedback or the additional images for possible inclusion in the stable version of the modules package (expected release, Nov.
-2013), refer to the Readme document
+For more information on how to submit feedback or additional images for possible inclusion in the stable version of the modules package, refer to Readme document

 and "Wanted" list